notsnapback/rhacm-aws-sno-lab/README.md

 1. Create a namespace and the corresponding ManagedCluster definition. (run these commands on the hub cluster)

-> make sure you're loggine into your hub cluster
+> make sure you're logged into your hub cluster

 ```bash
 oc login